coderars/webpack-eleventy-img-loader/README.md

 import image from './demo.jpg?width=800&format=webp';
 ```

->ℹ *The current version of [eleventy-img](https://www.11ty.dev/docs/plugins/image/) does not support other modifications like setting `height` or `cropping` but a [features request](https://github.com/11ty/eleventy-img/issues/31) has already been open.
+>ℹ *The current version of [eleventy-img](https://www.11ty.dev/docs/plugins/image/) does not support other modifications like setting `height` or `cropping` but a [feature request](https://github.com/11ty/eleventy-img/issues/31) has already been open.
 Additional parameters are expected to be added.*

 ## Options